GoogleCloudPlatform/community/tutorials/run-botkit-on-google-container-engine/index.md

 - Google Kubernetes Engine
 - Compute Engine (with Google Kubernetes Engine)
-- Google Cloud Storage (with Google Container Registry)
+- Cloud Storage (with Google Container Registry)

 Use the [Pricing Calculator][pricing] to generate a cost estimate based on your projected usage.